 By Alicia McDaniel, Exhibitions Fellow

-Read more about the artist’s practice, inspirations, and her new body of work in our interview below.
+Read more about the artist’s practice, background, and installation in our interview below.

 AM: How has your work changed within your time being a RD Studio Artist?

-AM: Do you have any upcoming shows or projects that you would like mentioned?
+AM: Do you have any other upcoming shows or projects that you would like mentioned?